HeloiseMuller/HTvertebrates/README.md

 - `tableS2.txt` is generated at stage 16.
 It corresponds to supplementary table 2.
 - `supplementary-data3-TEcomposition_per_species.txt` is generated at stage 2.
 - `supplementary-data4-retained_hits.txt` is generated stage 12.

+## Output of the pipeline published in Muller et al.